bryantirawan/Concert-Buddy/README.md

 * Erica Dippold

 ## App Summary
-Concert Buddy is a ticket sales application focused around connecting users with other users based on their musical interests.
-Buyers and Sellers connect with each other based on concert locations and shared artists.
-Users can be both ticket buyers and ticket sellers.
+Concert Buddy is a ticket sales and concert-buddy matching application.
+Users can select a concert they plan on going to in the next few days and find other users who also plan on going to that concert.
+Users can search for a concert by location or artist.
+Since this app is meant to encourage users to actually meet up with each other, concert queries are limited to concerts happening in the next three or so days to prevent no-shows from schedule conflicts.
+Users who say they plan on attending a concert can also purchase tickets selling users have listed (if available).
+Users can buy and sell tickets in the same account.

 ## Target Market
 Our target market is anyone that enjoys going to concerts.
 In particular, those who are last minute planners as well as people with cancelled plans that need to sell tickets last minute.
 Our objective is to meet a market demand based on last minute urgency.

 ## Features & Functionality
 * Users search for concerts located in particular cities and featuring specific artists
-* User will receive a query of concerts that are occurring over the next couple of days using their city / artist preferences
+* User will receive a query of concerts that are occurring over the next three or so days using their city / artist preferences
-* There will be a ticket marketplace for last minute buying and selling of concert tickets
 * Connect with a concert buddy option -- the user will be able to find a concert buddy based on future concerts they are attending.
 They will be able to connect with other users attending the same concerts.
+*  There will be a ticket marketplace for last minute buying and selling of concert tickets

 ## Set-up
 * Fork and clone this repo